Sandra McKeever

 Supervision details

-Alongside my client work, I have worked as a counselling trainer delivering all aspects of training, from basic introductory counselling skills, through to Foundation Degree Level.
-I have also worked for one of the principal awarding bodies, as qualification lead on the qualifying practitioner level qualification, and have worked for professional standards at the BACP.
+I have considerable experience of private practice, having ran my own practice for almost twenty years, and I have worked as a counselling trainer delivering all aspects of training (including how to set up private practice) from basic introductory counselling skills, through to Foundation Degree Level.
+Within this capacity, I have delivered all aspects of training including running personal development groups and supervision groups.
+I have also worked for one of the principal awarding bodies, as qualification lead and as an assessor on the qualifying practitioner level qualification, and work in professional standards at the BACP.

 Should we decide we would like to work together I will take some details and I will also talk through the contract.
 However, there is no requirement to make a decision immediately, although I cannot keep a place open for more than one week.

-I see my role as a supervisor as to assist therapists in developing their particular skills and abilities in a safe and ethical way, allowing them to offer the best of themselves to their clients.
-Supervision is a space in which we, as therapists, need to be able to freely off load, explore our own and our clients experiences in a safe, non judgemental space, and to be offered appropriate guidance and support when needed.
+I see my role as a supervisor as assisting therapists in developing their particular skills and abilities in a safe and ethical way, allowing them to offer the best of themselves to their clients.
+Supervision is a space in which we, as therapists, need to be able to freely off load, explore our own and our clients' experiences in a safe, non judgemental space, and to be offered appropriate guidance and support when needed.
 Supervision is also about monitoring limits of proficiency and monitoring whether we are going beyond our skills and understanding, or possibly not recognising that we are capable of more.

 I aim to bring all of my experience in the profession to these sessions, to share the knowledge and understanding I have, to help my supervisees develop into strong, competent and ethical therapists and ultimately to be a place of support in what at times can be challenging and difficult, but always rewarding, work.

-Mentoring and private tutoring also available.
+Mentoring and private tutoring are also available.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).
 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).
 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.
 Individual members will have completed an appropriate counselling or psychotherapy course and started to practise, but they won’t appear on the BACP Register until they've demonstrated that they meet the standards for registration.
 Student members are still in the process of completing their training.
 All members are bound by the BACP Ethical Framework and a Professional Conduct Procedure.